openwebbuild/near-contract-registry/README.md

 This repo is only the initial version of the contract registry, and we'll add more enhancements later.

-- [ ] Save the table into CSV file that can be queried from any clients or user interfaces.
 - [ ] Create mainnet / testnet contract registry for storing the contract metadata that could be updated by the project DAOs or owners.
 - [ ] Turn the contract registry to be maintained by a developer DAO from NEAR developer community.